 Well, those days, specially after a hint by a work mate, Johan Dahlin, I started to take a look on inlineCallbacks decorator.
 It’s just beautiful and solve all my problems :).

-Since I found the documentation a lot hard to understand, and little examples on the web, I decided to try to make one of my own.
+Since I found the documentation a lot hard to understand, and very few examples on the web, I decided to try to make one of my own.
 Hope you will enjoy!

-Now, consider the following piece of code (utilizing the classic Twisted way):
+To start, consider the following piece of code (using the classic Twisted way):

 from twisted.internet import reactor def on_failure(err): print "Error:", err reactor.stop() def on_success(*args): print "Success.
 Shutting down" reactor.stop() def print_file(file_): d = async_print_file(file_) # This will return a Deferred d.addCallback(on_success) d.addErrback(on_failure) def get_file(): d = async_get_file() # This will return a Deferred d.addCallback(print_file) d.addErrback(on_failure) if __name__ == '__main__': get_file() reactor.run()